Norwich State Hospital

+After the closure of the hospital in 1996 all remaining patients were transferred out, and the property was left unused and abandoned.
+Multiple parties expressed interest in the property, and in 2009, the State of Connecticut sold the 393 acres of the Norwich State Hospital site to the town of Preston for $1 and with the sale the town of Preston agreed to perform the needed environmental remediation of the property before any development was to begin on the site.
+The town of Preston reached an agreement in May 2016 with the Mohegan Tribe to develop the property into the Preston Riverwalk.
+This is described by the Mohegan Tribe as a "non-gaming destination with outdoor and indoor attractions, hotel and retail space, restaurants, housing, a marina, an RV Park and more".

+Currently the grounds of the State Hospital are undergoing remediation and demolition work in preparation for the planned Preston Riverwalk.
+The Mohegan Tribe has stated that the Administration building will be preserved and restored as part of the project.

 History

 Development of the grounds

 In October, 1904 when the hospital first opened, it held 95 patients and was a single building.
 The facility quickly outgrew its meager beginnings, and by fall of 1905, it held 151 patients and had expanded its housing by adding two additional buildings.
 The original building was soon converted to administrative offices.
 In 1907, a third patient building was opened, and over the next eight years, there would be the addition of thirteen structures to the grounds.
 The hospital began to branch out, no longer creating housing intended only for patients, but for hospital physicians, a laboratory, an employees club, a main kitchen and various other structures to support the every-day workings of the hospital.
 Like most mental hospitals at that time, it was self-sufficient, a barn, two garages, a paint shop and a greenhouse were also added.
 By the end of the 1930s, over twenty buildings had been added to the grounds.